-Don’t forget that nowadays readers can use a “system unsubscribe” – where, for example, Gmail sees that the user hasn’t interacted with the brand for a while thus suggests unsubscribing without even going into the email itself.
+Don’t forget that nowadays, readers can use a “system unsubscribe” – where, for example, Gmail sees that the user hasn’t interacted with the brand for a while, thus suggesting unsubscribing without even going into the email itself.
 Therefore, sadly, the email recipient might not even notice your creativity.

 Don’t Hide It

 We sometimes find marketing emails where the unsubscribe links are either non-existent or hidden from the subscriber.
-For example, the unsubscribe wording colour is the same as the background colour, so it is virtually invisible.
+For example, the unsubscribe wording color is the same as the background color, which is virtually invisible.
 Or making the font size so small that one might need a magnifying glass.
 All that, it’s just wrong.
-And illegal – remember that marketing emails have to have a clear, easy to read unsubscribe link so that your email recipient could opt-out.
+And illegal – remember that marketing emails have to have a clear, easy-to-read unsubscribe link so that your email recipient can opt-out.